 Ginger grew up on a family farm in Kasson, Minnesota and graduated from Winona State University with a Bachelor of Arts degree in Paralegal Studies.
 For 30 years she supported litigation attorneys as a legal assistant/paralegal, focusing on client contact, jury studies, investigations, and document analysis.
 Her roles grew to include management of litigation department paralegals and teams of case assistants/paralegals for national, multi-party litigation, as well as Office Manager for a Minneapolis presence of two Chicago law firms.
 Her keen eye for detail and project management was put to further use in 1992 when she assumed an Administrative Assistant role for the Litigation Section of the American Bar Association’s Symposium on the Future of the Civil Jury System with the Brookings Institution.
 Most recently, she was a Litigation Paralegal for Greene Espel, P.L.L.P. in Minneapolis.

 Apart from her professional life, Ginger and her husband Steve are co-owners of Church Landscape in Kenyon, Minnesota, where she focuses her involvement on landscape design and sales.
 Ginger and Steve also raise registered Columbia and Suffolk sheep at Morning Meadows Farm in Kenyon.
-During the winter lambing season you will find her in the barn helping Steve and their two dogs, Josie and Millie, with the newborn lambs, and, on occasion, mothering an orphan lamb in the warmer comfort of their basement.
+During the winter lambing season you will find her in the barn helping Steve and their dog, Josie, with the newborn lambs, and on occasion, mothering an orphan lamb in the warmer comfort of their basement.

 Volunteerism is an important part of Ginger’s community involvement.
 She is a Past President of the Minnesota Paralegal Association, and former board member of the Kenyon Arts Council and Paradise Center for the Arts in Faribault.
 Ginger also served for two years as a co-chair for the 5th Bridge Feed My Starving Children meal packing event.
 Ginger is current President of The Merlin Players and co-pianist for Prairieville United Methodist Church.
 Her passions include theater, music, literature, letter writing, animal care, needlework, design and architecture, and the quiet of an early Sunday morning in the country.